bbhpsu/synthetic_spectra/README.md

 # synthetic_spectra
-Database of modeled emission-line profiles
+Database of modeled emission-line profiles and associated scripts